 From the Shaping2030 strategy, six so-called Shaping Expert Groups have been formed: teams of experts from various fields that will boost developments within the organisation.
 They will be connecting initiatives, share knowledge within the organisation and support new projects to arise.

-Dear students, researchers and employees at UT!
-We invite you to join the Shaping Expert Group Citizen Science kick-off: This online event (from 11-12 A.M.) is all about sharing the next steps, but we also need your input.
+Students, researchers and employees at UT joined the Shaping Expert Group Citizen Science Kick-off.
+This online event (11-12 A.M.) was all about sharing the next steps, and gathering input to do this together.

 For all those interested from UT from outside, we offered an inspiring and interactive online programme (1-3 P.M.) .
 National and International keynote speakers gave a talk about Challenges and Impact with regard to Citizen Science.
 After these presentations we asked the participants to think along and participate in a live poll.
 This afternoon programme was hosted by DesignLab - a collaborative ecosystem where science and society are connected by design.

 The University of Twente (UT) embraces Open Science, and Citizen Science as an important part of it.
 In doing so, we link to a growing movement in academia, where Citizens Science is gaining ground.
 An important part of UT's strategy is to build a Citizen Science Hub, to connect our knowledge and research community with the rest of the world.
 DesignLab functions as a sandbox environment for this, promoting interaction between researchers, students and end-users.
 The UT Citizen Science Hub was launched during the conference.